FlorianSeidel/DevOps_Capstone/README.md

 This is a toy CI/CD setup for delivering code changes into a production environment in an automated way.
 It is based on Jenkins, AWS EKS, eksctl, Helm, Flux, GitHub, DockerHub and Quarkus.
-Infrastructure setup and configuration is mostly automated.
-This includes the Jenkins configuration and excludes secret generation and authorization steps.
+Infrastructure setup and configuration is completely automated.

 The project contains the following parts:
 - A simple toy micro-service built using the [Quarkus](https://quarkus.io/) framework.